enukane/embulk-plugin-input-pcapng-files/README.md

 1. check sample\_config.yml, modify "paths" to where ever pcapng files are.
 2. specify fields to collect in "schema", name should correspond to tshark's field name

+### ToDo

+- Obviously, most part duplicates to file input.
+  - rewrite this as decoder or parser plugin?